Delena cancerides

 Delena cancerides, the communal huntsman, flat huntsman or social huntsman, is a large, brown huntsman spider native to Australia.
 It has been introduced to New Zealand, where it is sometimes known as the Avondale spider.
 This was the species used in the Australian movie Napoleon and widely in Arachnophobia, and all films depict them as having a deadly venomous bite, but they are generally considered harmless to humans in real-life.
 It was first described by Charles Athanase Walckenaer in 1837.

-Behavior
+Behaviour

 Highly unusual among spiders, the flat huntsman spider is a social species, even sharing prey.
 They are often found under loose bark (their flat shape is an adaptation for this) in colonies up to 300, but they are highly aggressive and commonly cannibalistic toward members from other colonies.
 They hunt their food rather than spin webs for it.
 They are timid towards humans and bites are infrequent, and when they occur, symptoms are usually very minor.